The Secret to a Healthy Relationship With Your Phone

 So what’s Sarah’s secret to striking that perfect balance?

 “We need to consciously be in a relationship with our devices, which means being very intentional about when and how we are interacting with technology, and the purpose behind the interaction,” Sarah says.
 “I believe that the issue isn’t with using technology, but instead with mindlessly using it, or using it from a place of unconsciousness rather than consciousness.”

 Here’s a few simple ideas and rules to consider when you’re planning a new, more attentive relationship with your phone.
 Take these to heart, and you’ll have some tools in place to combat the compulsion.
 More great ideas on rethinking your day can be found in our section on building a healthier you.

 So how exactly does one stay mindful while using technology?
 Here are four simple ways to start.

-Check In.
+Check in.
 Before impulsively reaching for your phone or automatically tapping your email or social media apps, stop and take a second to evaluate why.
 “Ask yourself, is there a clear purpose?”
 Sarah advises.
 “If not, consider setting the device aside.”
 For more advice on managing your online activity, take a look at our article on social media safety.

 Contribute.
 Do ever find yourself mindlessly scrolling without engaging others or contributing to a discussion?
 “If we aren’t contributing or having a conversation with others through technology, it could be a sign that technology isn’t the right solution in that moment,” says Sarah.

 So remember, the next time you’re feeling that itch to check your phone, stop and think if it’s really necessary.
 Airplane mode isn’t just for flying — it can help to put a little space between you and your phone.
 Setting it to airplane mode can give you the freedom you’ve been craving.
 And with all that extra time, explore the space around you, do what you love, and congratulate yourself on breaking the habit!